Oregon Truck Safety

 Drivers must submit to a controlled substances and/or alcohol test whenever a properly-trained motor carrier official or supervisor observes or documents behavior indicating controlled substances or alcohol use.
 FMCSR, Part 382.307

-Carriers must follow certain steps before allowing a driver to return to work after failing a test, or after refusing to take a test.
+Carriers must follow certain steps before allowing a driver to return to work after testing positive, or after refusing to take a test.
 First, the carrier must ensure the driver passes an alcohol test with a result indicating an alcohol concentration of less than .02 or a controlled substances test indicating a negative result (whichever is applicable).
 Second, the driver must be evaluated by a substance abuse professional to determine what else may be needed.
 FMCSR, Part 382.309

 Legislation passed in 1999 made two major changes in Oregon law related to motor carrier drug and alcohol testing and the employment driving record of commercial drivers.